-California mom wanted in murder of 7-year-old boy found dead near Las Vegas hiking trail
+California mom arrested in Denver after her 7-year-old son found dead near Las Vegas hiking trail, police say

 Spencer said that investigators were able to link the homicide case to a missing person’s case out of California with the help of the San Jose Police Department.

 A family friend had recognized the composite sketches released to the media and alerted San Jose police on Friday that the boy might be Liam Husted.
-She said she had not seen him or his mother in over 2 weeks.
+She said she had not seen him or his mother in over two weeks.

 Liam’s father also made a report to police on June 1 after not hearing from his son or Moreno Rodriguez.
 He did not believe his son was in danger at the time and did not want to file charges against Moreno Rodriguez.